daniestevez/free-outernet/README.md

 Things that are not implemented/supported yet:

- * LDPC decoding (see below)
  * X.509 signature checking.
 The file announcements of the Outernet file service are signed with the Outernet X.509 certificate to prevent spoofing.
 This will not be implemented, as I have no interest in checking the signature.
 Perhaps some Amateur Radio operators or other people whish to use the Outernet protocols to exchange files, so it does not make sense for me to require that file announcements are signed.
- * Some weird Outernet frames which I do not know what they do.
-They do not seem to do something very important, though.
  * Using the time packets to set the system time.
 I do not know how useful it is for most people. `ondd` does it, because it is designed to run standanlone without internet conetivity.
 If you have Internet connectivity it is much